 chasing meaning is more important than avoiding discomfort

-Another piece of advice that stuck with me was on connection - love more ❤️
+Another facet of my navigational compass is on connection - love more ❤️

 The advice I would give to anyone would be to find your passion and purpose.